Nike Boys Basketball Camp Rockhurst High School

 at Nike Basketball Camps

-- Receive high-quality instruction from college coaches and current professional players
+- Receive high-quality instruction from college coaches and former professional players

 - A unique emphasis on education, offering daily workshops in a classroom setting